imharshith07/texttopassword/README.md

 # texttopassword
-Python code to convert text to speech
+A simple Python code to convert text to speech